connectomicslab/connectomemapper3/docs/contributing.rst

 Possible enhancements are probably to be included in the following list:

 I. Adding of a configuration option to an existing stage II.
+Adding a new interface to cmtklib
+III.
 Adding of a new stage
-III.
+IV.
 Adding of a new pipeline

 The adding of newer configuration options to existing stages should be self- understandable.
 If the addition is large enough to be considered a "sub-module"